cyrfar/TrailerTrends/README.md

 success = opening weekend revenue/budget

 The main results/insights found are:
-* The number of people watching a movie's trailers prior to release data are predictive features for that movie's success.
+* The number of people watching a movie's trailers prior to release data are predictive features of success.
 Other features such as production company and budget are strong predictors as well (as expected).
-* The release dates of trailers are not strong predictive features
+* Surprisingly, release dates of trailers are not strong predictive features (so maybe movie marketers should not spend that much time and effort into picking specific release dates).
 * Low budget horror films like "Paranormal Activity" tend to have large success (as defined above)
 * Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).